 Public health programmes are complex and dependent on committed and high quality human resources — who are in short supply and fairly difficult to keep motivated.
 These constraints limit the impact of large scale health programmes, often leaving out families that actually need these programmes.
 The progress made in the field of Artificial Intelligence (AI) and Machine Learning (ML) in the last decade promises to bridge this important gap.

 The concept of Artificial Intelligence is not recent and the term was coined way back in 1957.
-However, it’s only in the last decade that we have had an explosion of data, and data is the key fuel for AI and ML algorithms.
+However, it’s only think big 4 me website in the last decade that we have had an explosion of data, and data is the key fuel for AI and ML algorithms.
 As patient data and data collected through research is digitized, these algorithms can use it to detect patterns or learn what to look out for — and then assist health workers with early detection of warning signs as well as clinical decision-making.

 So how can it be used?